jaydon2020/AGL-Documentation/docs/04_Developer_Guides/01_Application_Framework/01_Introduction.md

 the need for maintaining custom bindings for each programming language to be used on top of AGL, the Application Framework used to promote the use of [D-Bus](https://www.freedesktop.org/wiki/Software/dbus/) as the preferred way for applications to interact with services.
-Starting with `needlefish` release we instead switched to using [gRPC](https://grpc.io) for our system-wide IPC, with D-Bus being kept to provide functionality to services and application which haven't transitioned yet to using gRPC.
+Starting with `needlefish` release, we instead switched to using [gRPC](https://grpc.io) for our system-wide IPC, with D-Bus being kept to provide functionality to services and application which haven't transitioned yet to using gRPC.